Hauz-i-Shamsi: Restoration

-Hauz-i-Shamsi and the Jharna, which are in state of deterioration, has drawn the attention of the Delhi High Court.
-The High Court commented severely on the inaction of the concerned authorities on their upkeep of the monuments and observed:Since 2000, we have been hearing this case and only files are getting thicker.
+Hauz-i-Shamsi and the Jharna, which are in state of deterioration, have drawn the attention of the Delhi High Court.
+The High Court scathingly remarked on the inaction of the concerned authorities on their upkeep of the monuments and observed:Since 2000, we have been hearing this case and only files are getting thicker.
 The concerned authorities should now start taking action, seriously.

 A conservation architect has remarked:The Jharna is an extremely significant water structure and connected with protected monuments like Jahaz Mahal and Hauz-i-Shamsid.
 However, the multiplicity of ownership has led to neglect of the monument.
 The festival here is held by the MCD and the land otherwise belongs to the DDA.
 Ideally, the archaeological department or the ASI should take it over along with the MCD and the DDA ensuring that the environment around it is restored and the encroachments removed.

-Hauz-i-Shamsi is also considered one of the heritage components of the historic and traditional water management systems of the city of Delhi and is mandated to be conserved under a ruling of the High Court.
+Hauz-i-Shamsi is considered one of the heritage components of Delhi's historic and traditional water management systems and is mandated for conservation under a Delhi High Court ruling.